Local Sightseeing in Kodaikanal

 A word of advice, skip the telescopes, they are very cheap, around 5 rupees, but they are not even worth that!

-Bryant is a decent park, nothing to rave about it.
+Bryant is undoubtedly among places in kodaikanal to see. a decent park, nothing to rave about it.
 Due to its proximity to the lake and Coaker’s walk you can easily combine the three or explore them in a combination of two.
 The flower beds near the main entrance (close to the lake) are a sight to behold.

 Lake View Point